SAlimdjanov/salimdjanov.github.io/README.md

-# Shonasir Alimdjanov Portfolio
+# Portfolio

-My personal portfolio made with React
+My personal portfolio made with React.
+See it live [here](https://salimdjanov.github.io).